Bobbie Infant Formula Review & Analysis

 Enter Bobbie, which managed to make a uniquely European-style infant formula right here in the USA, while also being USDA certified organic and conforming to stringent FDA regulations.

-The American baby formula market is exploding with new organic formula options, and Bobbie jumped into the competition with an organic infant formula that parents are raving about!
+The American baby formula market is exploding with new organic formula options (check out our ByHeart formula review as well!), and Bobbie jumped into the competition with an organic infant formula that parents are raving about!

 As of now, Bobbie is only making one formula variety, what they call their Organic Infant Formula, milk-based powder with iron, suitable for little ones aged 0-12 months.